iann0036/tf-cfn-provider/docs/providers/nsxt/LogicalSwitch.md

 `MacPoolId` - (Optional) Mac Pool ID to be associated with the logical switch.

-`Vlan` - (Optional) Vlan for vlan logical switch.
-If not specified, this switch is overlay logical switch.
+`Vlan` - (Deprecated, Optional) Vlan for vlan logical switch.
+This attribute is deprecated, please use nsxt_vlan_logical_switch resource to manage vlan logical switches.

-`Vni` - (Optional) Vni for the logical switch.
+`Vni` - (Optional, Readonly) Vni for the logical switch.

 `AddressBinding` - (Optional) List of Address Bindings for the logical switch.
 This setting allows to provide bindings between IP address, mac Address and vlan.